 But we are still in a fast-paced time.
 Here’s how to do a reference check in 60 seconds, or close to it:

 #1.
 First, ask the candidate for 2-3 references, just like we always did.
 And at least make sure there’s one she or he worked for — not just peer references.

 #2.
 Reach out to that ex-boss and ask if the candidate was one of the top folks that ever worked for them.
 A 1 line text or email response is fine here, if that’s all the time there is.
 Even just a text will suffice.

-You’ve already learned a lot.
+You’ve already learned a lot just doing this quick exercise.
 First, if the candidate can’t find a single ex-boss to vouch for them, that’s a flag to slow down.
 Folks with only peer references rarely work on in my experience.
 Sometimes, but rarely.
 And second, that boss reference, if they weren’t great … they’ll be slow to respond.
 And you’re only asking for a binary response: “Was Jason one of the best that’s ever worked for you?”
 Get a Yes, even from a hand-picked reference, and it’s a good chance your instincts are right.
 Just make sure that boss reference is real.

 Now, this isn’t perfect, and it doesn’t substitute for a deep reference check, especially with “off the list” folks.
 But you can really do it in 60 seconds.
 Ask for 2-3 references, including one ex-boss.
 See if you get 1 ex-boss.
 And then just ask them.
 Ask them if they were one of the best.

 Get a true Yes, I’d make the hire if everything else checks out.
 Get a nothing, a pause, etc. … then I’d hold off on the hire unless you can find another boss that will say it.